tinacms/tina.io/content/blog/gatsby-tina-101.md

 export default CreatePostPlugin
 ```

-The function `RemarkCreatorPlugin` in `gatsby-tinacms-remark` uses a configuration object to create our new plugin class, `CreatePostPlugin`.
-In the config, the `field` values follow the same patterns TinaCMS uses for defining forms in the content editor.
+`RemarkCreatorPlugin` from `gatsby-tinacms-remark` uses a configuration object to instantiate a new 'content-creator' plugin.
+Note that defining `fields` in the config object follows the same pattern as those seen in content editing forms.

 You also can control the generated frontmatter using the `frontmatter` property.
 Tina expects a function that transforms an object with form values into an object that becomes the frontmatter.